nodeGame/nodegame/README.md

   - Real time plotting of the results: `localhost:8080/ultimatum/results.html`

 For further information refer to the documentation in nodeGame [wiki](https://github.com/nodeGame/nodegame/wiki)

 ## Source codes

 All source codes of all repositories of nodeGame and related projects are available at the web page: https://github.com/nodeGame

-**IMPORTANT:** At the moment the master branch of the github repository has been refactored, and the current documentation is slightly outdated, and refers to the version available from `npm`.

 ### Building from sources